Work history

 During this freelancing period, Google sent me a detailed communication explaining the role of an UX Designer, how the visual aspect of this industry relates directly to my expertise, and how to transfer my skills to the UX universe.
 I took the bait, attended their 9-month course, and got certified with this skill.

-I have some experience with:
+I have experience with

 Package design